HEALTH CARE PROXIES

-Under New York Health Care Proxy Law, any competent person age 18 or older (or if you are under 18, married, or you have a child), may make a Health Care Proxy (also known as a Healthcare Power of Attorney).
+Under New York Health Care Proxy Law, any competent person age 18 or older (or if you are under 18, and married or have a child), may make a Health Care Proxy (also known as a Healthcare Power of Attorney).
 The law allows you to appoint someone to make health care decisions for you if you lose the ability, even temporarily, to make decisions yourself.
 By appointing a health care "agent," you can make sure that health care providers follow your wishes.
 Your agent can also decide how your wishes apply as your medical condition changes.
 All hospitals, nursing homes, doctors and other health care providers are legally required to provide your health care agent with the same information that would be provided to you and to honor the decisions by your agent as if they were made by you.
 You may give the person you select as your health care agent as little or as much authority as you want.
 You may allow your agent to make all health care decisions or only certain ones.
 You may also give your agent instructions that he or she has to follow.
 You may appoint an "alternate agent" to decide for you if your health care agent is unavailable, unable or unwilling to act when decisions need to be made.

 Minimum Requirements for a Valid Health Care Proxy

 • Your name as the Principal who creates the proxy.

 • Name of your healthcare agent.

 • Your statement that you intend the agent to have the authority to make health care decisions on your behalf.